Eri9898/Active-Directory-Installation-Configuration-and-Troubleshooting/README.md

  </p>
 <br />
  <img src="https://imgur.com/4HXds4o.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

 8a.
 Login to DC-1 and go to server manager>add roles and features.
 Hit next, make sure it's selected on “role based installation” then hit next, make sure DC-1 is the selected server then hit next.
+A role-based installation lets you install services (like AD DS) on a specific server
 </p>
 <br />
  </p>